 Here are some tips to help you limit the risk of causing long-term damage from overtraining:

 - If you feel ill, rest.
 Don't fight your way through it.

 - If you have external stressors in your life, do your best to overcome them.
-If your stress level is exceptionally high, don't be tempted to up the intensity in the gym.
+If your stress level is exceptionally high, refrain from upping the intensity in the gym.
 Take a break for a while until things simmer down.

 - If you need to make significant changes to your diet, be careful in the gym.
 You may not have the same energy during the transition, so give yourself some breathing room.

 - Always ensure you have the proper intake of protein, carbohydrates and fats in your diet so your muscles can recover and deal with your training sessions.
 Having the right macronutrients will also help with your energy levels.

 - Take some time off and focus on self-care.
 Perhaps you’ve been neglecting your hobbies and interests outside of the gym.
 Spend this downtime with your friends and family and prepare yourself mentally and physically for when you make your comeback.

 Now that you’re aware of the signs and what to do if you are overtraining, you’ll be more prepared and equipped to deal with this occurrence.
 It’s also helpful to take a break week during your training block to avoid burnout and overtraining.